cjerdonek/open-rcv/README.md

 Requirements
 ------------

-OpenRCV requires Python 3.4.
-If you do not already have Python 3.4 installed, you can download it [from here][python-download].
+OpenRCV can be run using Python 3.4.

+If you do not already have Python 3.4, you can download it [here][python-download].

 Installing